The art of being consistent

 Consistency will ensure that parents award the same discipline for their kids' misbehavior.
 It creates confusion when a parent ignores a child's particular behavior one day and severely corrects it the next.

 What makes parenting inconsistent?
 Many parents are not on the same page when it comes to child management.
 When parents can't agree on matters of discipline, then the kids sense it and will slip through as many holes in parental armor as they can find.

 If I could wind the clock back to pre-marriage, I would sincerely advise couples to talk about their parenting ideals before they ever commit themselves to one another for life.
 Next to financial disagreements, it is said that disagreement over parenting is the next greatest breaker of marriages.

 Many times we allow ourselves to act in a subjective manner.
 When we are tired, we can't deal with it so we overlook the negative behavior.
 When we are stressed, anything can happen.
 We may issue discipline that is far too severe for the infringement, or say things that we later regret.
 We may excuse negative behavior because of a child's disability, illness, or age.
 This is not appropriate.
 All kids need to learn to live within boundaries.

-If you have any comments, questions or success stories to share on this subject, please contact us at HYPERLINK "mailto:firstname.lastname@example.org" email@example.com and check out our website on HYPERLINK "http://www.forefrontfamilies.org" www.forefrontfamilies.org and our blog site at www.forefrontfamilies.blogspot.com
+If you have any comments or questions on this subject, please do not hesitate to contact us at email@example.com.
+We invite you to also check out our website at www.forefrontfamilies.org and our blog site at www.forefrontfamilies.blogspot.com for further assistance.